 GATHERING MALEKIND™ GLOBALLY

-Across cultures and continents the modern male is living somewhere between an unhealthy state or unspoken stage of some mental or emotional crisis:
+Across cultures and continents, the modern male is living in an unspoken state of mental and emotional crisis.
+You either know him—or you are him.

-Whether by agenda or by collective oversight, society is systematically disbanding MaleKind™, manufacturing males who are bound to malfunction and the evidence can be found everywhere—men at war with their families, their communities and themselves.
+By agenda or neglect, society is disbanding Malekind™—father & son— by manufacturing males bound to malfunction.
+The evidence is visible everywhere: adolescent and adult males are living at war with their families, their communities, and themselves.

 In the realm of art and expression, my creative enterprise curates immersive experiential exhibitions and activations across the globe—storytelling, design, and visual media—to ignite deeper conversations around masculinity, trauma, and transformation.

-The CEO of Good Juju Agency, a private practice, I’m known as The Cornerman.
+The CEO of Good Juju Ventures, a private wellness practice, I’m known as The Cornerman.
 I offer tailored guidance to high-performing male authority figures—professional athletes, creative artists, visionary entrepreneurs and executives—supporting them to navigate personal and professional challenges with clarity and conviction.

 Founder of the national men’s mental health foundation, The MENtour™, We facilitate restorative Sircles for adolescent males (middle-high school), that focus on emotional resilience, character development and leadership training, ensuring that healing isn’t just personal—it’s communal.